ghazafm/twitter-sentiment-analysis/README.md

 # SocialMediaSentiment

-# Sentiment Analysis Tweet Pemilu 2024
+# Sentiment Analysis Tweet Election 2024

 This project aims to build a machine learning model that can predict the sentiment of tweets (positive or negative) regarding the 2024 General Election in Indonesia.
 The model is trained using a dataset from Kaggle that contains tweets on the topic of the 2024 Election along with positive or negative sentiment labels.